OCA/hr/hr_attendance_management/README.rst

 #.
 In **Leaves/Configuration/Leave Types** configure if leave types should not deduce from the due hours of
    the employees by setting *Keep due hours*

+To configure the cron which updates the balance of employees annually, go in **Settings/Technical/Automation/Automated Actions**:

+#.
+In the cron *Compute annual extra hours balance* choose the scheduled date on which you want to apply the process to move the extra hours of employees in their annual balance.
+This is typically done at the beggining of the year.
+   This process avoids the system to compute a huge amount of data after a few years of attendance.

+#.
+An second cron *Update annual extra hours balance* allows the employees or the RH manager to fix or set some of the previous attendances of the previous year, and after a few days or week the annual balance is updated with the latest modifications taken into account.

 Usage
 =====